 The girls didn’t want to leave Nickelodeon Universe so I told them we could come back to the mall after we met up with friends.
 It was so fun to talk and catch up with Michelle and her family.
 We ended up having a lot of fun and the girls played and played after they warmed up to each other.

-Michelle left quick to pick up her husband from the airport, he is a pilot, and grab some pizza for all of us.
+Michelle left to pick up her husband from the airport, he is a pilot, and grab some pizza for all of us while the girls continued to play.

 I had mentioned to the girls that we may be able to go back to The Mall of America after playing with friends.
-We jumped in the car, raced to the mall and then ran to catch the last half hour before all of the rides closed.
+So after we ate and our friends left, we jumped in the car, raced to the mall and then ran to catch the last half hour before all of the rides closed.
 Colter was able to go on a roller coaster with the two older girls while Saylor and I rode the carousel.
 There is something magical about riding up and down on a huge rabbit or horse imagining you are a fairy or flying through the air on a unicorn.

 Our last 20 minutes flew by in a hurry but upon leaving the rides, we found out that the Internet connection was fantastic at the mall.
 We stayed a little longer on the benches to upload some pictures and videos of our adventures.
 The girls were so tired they sprawled out on the benches right by us.